LivelyKernel/lively4-seminars/RE2018/project_5/README.md

 }
 ```

-Every element in the list is a parameter that is displayed as a `<Select>` with options or rather fields of the data, that have the required data type.
+Every element in the list is a parameter that is displayed as a `<Select>` with options, or rather fields of the data, that have the required data type.
 In the case of a parameter that requires an object, optional parameters can also be set as `meta` property.
-These are displayed as `<Input>`.
+These meta parameters are displayed as `<Input>`.
 EventListeners are registered automatically to every parameter.
 The components can be later accessed as property `selection` or `input` of each parameter in the list.
 For example `visSettings.RadialTree[0].selection.value` accesses the value of the input for the parameter "Name" in the example above.